 Many believe that New York City is a strong candidate to represent Babylon the Great.
 Here are some of the reasons why many view the city as a prime candidate to represent Babylon the Great City:

 - The city is a major global, economic and financial center.
 Arguably, it is the most important economic and financial center in the world.

 - The city is located on the coastline, which would enable merchants to see its smoke if something were to happen to the city (Revelation 18:17-18).

 - The United Nations is currently headquartered in the city.

-Although I would not completely dismiss New York City as a potential candidate to be Babylon the Great at the moment, there are some important issues that I think proponents of New York City need to consider.
-Here are a few of the important issues that come to mind immediately:
+Despite this, I do not believe that New York City is Babylon the Great City.
+Here are some important issues that I think proponents of New York City need to consider:

-- New York City’s most compelling item to me is the fact that the United Nations is currently located in the city.
-However, will the United Nations remain in New York City in the future or will it move to another location if/when there is instability in the U.S. or if/when the U.S. decides to no longer fund the United Nations?
-Interestingly, a 2007 article in the Washington Post suggested that the ideal place for the U.N.’s headquarters to relocate is a 600-room palace in… the ancient city of Babylon which was built during Saddam Hussein’s rule of Iraq…
+- New York City’s most compelling item of support to me is the fact that the United Nations is currently headquartered in the city.
+However, will the United Nations remain in New York City or will it move to another location if/when there’s instability in the U.S. or if/when the U.S. decides to no longer fund the United Nations?